Is Florence Worth Visiting? Here’s All You Need to Know

 1. Home of the Renaissance: Renaissance Art and Architecture

-Here are some of Florence’s most important Renaissance masterpieces:
+Some of Florence’s most important Renaissance masterpieces include:

 Home of the Renaissance: Renaissance Art and Architecture